Dobatymo/data-algos/algorithms.md

 - book: 'MIT Press', 'Introduction to Algorithms'
 - https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm
 - solves variant of the 'Shortest path problem' for real-valued edge weights in directed graph in O(v*e) where v and e are the number of vertices and edges respectively.
-- negative cycles are detected
+- negative cycles are detected (but not handled)
 - implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="BF")', 'boost:graph::bellman_ford_shortest_paths'
 - input: 'Weighted directed graph'